AmeyaHardy/REC-RecommendEveryChorus/README.md

 This visualization shows the backbone of **similarity-based recommendations**, where the system chooses the closest neighbors to influence the final personalized ranking.

 ---

-If you want, I can also:

-✅ Add captions under each image for your README
-✅ Create a markdown gallery
-✅ Generate hyperlinks so each graph links to the `visualizations/` folder ✅ Write a short explanation to include in your GitHub “About” section

-Just tell me!